erusseil/PISN-classification/README.md

 ### Anomaly detection

-If you choose to keep only deep drilling field objects, you will notice that only the first testing file will remain.
-In this file there is a grant total of 6 PISN and using a "traditionnal" classification algorithm is not very powerful in this kind of situation.
-Since there are so few PISN, an anomaly detection algorithm is more suited for the job.
+Since there are so few PISN,  anomaly detection algorithm is suited for the job.
 The idea is that PISN might be so different from other objects that they are isolated in the space parameter.
 We could then focus only on the most isolated objects and hope to find PISN.

 To accomplish this we are using the isolation forest algorithm from sklearn.
-In the folder MachineLearning (eventhough this is not machine learning) you can find a script "PISNml.py" that contains a function create_if.
+In the folder MachineLearning you can find a script "PISNml.py" that contains a function create_if.
 Inputing the parameter table in this function will incremente the table with extra columns caracterising how normal the object is comparing to other objects.
 The lower this score is, the more isolated is the object is in the parameter space.
 Additionnaly you can visualise the space parameter in the jupyter notebook ParamStudy.ipynb.

 ### Classification

-Now if you choose to keep Wide Deep Fast objects, your sample will be way bigger and we will be able to perform classification using a Random Forest.
-In the end we expect an algortihm capable of predicting PISN as "PISN", and any other target as "NON-PISN".

-In order to do this we are using the random forest algorithm from sklearn.
+Now you can also try to use more traditional classification machine learning using a Random Forest.In order to do this we are using the random forest algorithm from sklearn.
 In the same file PISNml.py, there is a function create_ml that will train your model that save it.
 You can then visualise the results of your model in the file ModelScore.ipynb